Documentation

 See the usage instructions for more operational details.

-Leave it empty to not filter based on the event's attached data.
+Leave this configuration empty to not filter based on the event's attached data, and handle events regardless of their data attributes.

 7.4.10. fail_after_errors